-To maximise the return we now always fit a 100 watt solar panel.
-The panel can be mounted on the roof of all our T6 conversion layouts, either elevating roof or fixed high top.
-The panel is a robust and very low profile design that is only 3mm thick – the cabling from the panel is connected from the underside so there is no need for a connector box on the panel’s topside.
+To maximise the solar output we always fit a 100 watt solar panel.
+The panel can be mounted on the roof of all our T6 conversion layouts, either elevating roof or fixed high top, is robust and very low profile at only 3mm thick.
+The cabling from the panel is connected from the underside so there is no need for a connector box on the panel’s topside – removing the risk of water ingress into the connections.

-On the best sunny days this 100 watt panel can produce up to 5 amps of charge per hour, so on an average summer’s day you can expect around 25 to 30 amp hours of charge – which is more than your fridge will draw.
-Connected directly through our Sargent electrical system the amps produced by the solar panel are split between the leisure and vehicle battery, meaning that if you leave your vehicle parked up and not used for a period then both batteries are constantly being topped up.
+On the best sunny days with the correct angle of sunlight to the panel, this 100 watt panel can produce up to 5 amps of charge per hour, so on an average summer’s day you can expect around 25 to 30 amp hours of charge – which is more than your fridge will draw.
+The output can be connected directly through our Sargent electrical system the amps produced by the solar panel are split between the leisure and vehicle battery, meaning that if you leave your vehicle parked up and not used for a period then both batteries are constantly being topped up.

 Please note that the panel will never produce enough amps to run a diesel heater on UK winter days – the days just aren’t long and sunny enough, the angle of the sun is too low and the heater will draw too many amps.